 - Lastly, the plaintiff must prove the extent of his damages or losses.
 This is an easily-forgotten element to an inexperienced auto accident attorney.
 It must be proven as part of the plaintiff’s case or the plaintiff loses.
 If the plaintiff has not suffered any harm or loss, then there is nothing the court can do for the plaintiff.
 Medical bills, wage statements and attendance records, and other such documentation is often used to establish the extent of the plaintiff’s economic losses.
 The testimony of the plaintiff or others may be necessary if the plaintiff is seeking noneconomic damages, such as those for pain and suffering.

 A successful car accident lawsuit does not occur without careful planning and strategizing.
-By reviewing these elements and then asking what evidence or testimony is available in your case to satisfy that particular element, your Toledo auto accident attorney at the Chester Law Group can help ensure that all necessary evidence is presented and all essential witnesses are called during your case.
+By reviewing these elements and then asking what evidence or testimony is available in your case to satisfy that particular element, your Toledo auto accident attorney at the Ohio Car Accident Lawyers can help ensure that all necessary evidence is presented and all essential witnesses are called during your case.

 What Causes a Toledo Car Crash?

 A car accident lawyer knows that there can be many causes of a Toledo car crash: most of them are attributable to a careless or reckless choice made by a driver.

 A careless choice or action is one that is engaged in without much thought but that, had the person actually thought about the choice or action, the person would not have otherwise engaged in.
 A reckless choice or action is completed when a person is aware of the risk or dangers of a certain course of action but chooses to engage in that course of action anyway.
 In either case, careless or reckless actions that result a car crash involving injury to others can be the subject of a car crash lawsuit.